Alpha Doradus

-This is a binary star system with an overall apparent visual magnitude that varies between 3.26 and 3.30, making this one of the brightest naked-eye binary stars.
+This is a binary star system with an overall apparent visual magnitude that varies between 3.26 and 3.30.
 The system consists of a subgiant star of spectral type B revolving around a giant star with spectral type A in an eccentric orbit with a period of about 12 years.
 The orbital separation varies from 2 astronomical units at periastron to 17.5 astronomical units at apastron.
 The primary, α Doradus A, is a chemically peculiar star whose atmosphere displays an abnormally high abundance of silicon, making this an Si star.

 Alpha Doradus has an optical companion, CCDM J04340-5503C, located 77 arcseconds away along a position angle of 94°.
 It has no physical relation to the other two stars.